shreyahasyagar/Front-End-Web-Development-Projects/README.md

   - A website that is built using HTML,CSS and JS.
 It is a personal portfolio website.

 10) Restaurant website
-  - A website that is built using HTML,CSS and JS.
+  - A website that is built using HTML and CSS.
 It's a landing page for a Restaurant.

 11) Travel website
   - A website that is built using HTML,CSS and JS.It's a landing page for a Travel company.